Cardiovascular Fellowship Program

 Program Highlights

-- Expert Faculty: Learn from our team of experienced cardiologists who are leaders in their respective subspecialties.
+- Expert Faculty: Instruction from a team of experienced cardiologists who are leaders in their subspecialties.

-- State-of-the-Art Facilities: Two brand new, fully functional cardiac cath labs for advanced cardiac and peripheral intervention
+- State-of-the-Art Facilities: Access to two fully equipped cardiac catheterization labs for advanced cardiac and peripheral interventions.

-- Diverse community Exposure: Fellows rotate at multiple campuses to experience diverse patient populations.
+- Diverse Community Exposure: Fellows rotate through various campuses to engage with diverse patient populations.

-The mission of our program is to develop highly trained cardiovascular disease providers who are passionate, lifelong learners and who will provide the best care for their patients.
-The program focuses on teaching fellows a patient centered approach while using evidenced based medicine over the course of three years.
-During this journey, fellows will spend time with faculty to develop critical skills necessary to succeed in cardiac medicine, including echocardiography, nuclear medicine, peripheral and cardiac interventions among others.
+The mission of our program is to cultivate highly trained cardiovascular disease professionals who are passionate about learning and committed to delivering exceptional patient care.
+Over the course of three years, the program emphasizes a patient-centered approach grounded in evidence-based medicine.
+Throughout this journey, fellows will work closely with faculty to develop essential skills in cardiac medicine, including echocardiography, nuclear medicine, and both peripheral and cardiac interventions.